 At the Song and Dance Festival, thousands of choirs, musicians, and folk dance groups entertain a large audience.
-As many as 30,000 amateur and professional artists take part in the festival.
+As many as 30,000 amateur and professional artists take part in this Latvian festival.

 The festival is one of the largest amateur song and dance festivals in the world.
 It has even made it on to UNESCO’s Oral History and Non-material Cultural Heritage List.

-Catching this spectacular festival in Latvia would be a fantastic way to embrace Latvia’s culture and traditions.
+Catching this spectacular festival in Latvia would be a fantastic way to embrace Latvian culture and traditions.
 The next festival should take place in 2023.

 7. Latvian Wedding Traditions

 A wedding is an excellent opportunity to showcase traditions.
 In Latvia, weddings are traditionally full of fresh flowers.
 All the guests give the newlyweds flowers; the newlyweds provide flowers for their parents.
 This grand flower exchange takes place after the ceremony.